Business Taxes

 When to File Schedule C

-• Business or Profession as a Sole Proprietor: Use Schedule C to report income or loss from any business you operated or profession you practiced as a sole proprietor.
-This includes freelance work, consulting, or any other self-employment activity.
+• Business or Profession as a Sole Proprietor: Use Schedule C to report income or loss from a business you operated or profession you practiced.
+This includes activities such as freelance work, consulting, or running a small retail operation.

 Source: